ponylang/rfcs/text/0000-recover-with-receiver.md

 # How We Teach This

 We can refer to this feature as either reciever recovery or recovery with receiver.
 The section on recover blocks will be modified with an additional section to reflect the new type of recover blocks.
-In this setting we may wish to make a footnote as to `trn` receivers having looser isolation requirements.
 Examples should reflect some of the previously impossible use cases above, as this helps in explaining usage of isolated capabilities in data structures.

-The existing cases of automatic recovery, when calling ref methods, and constructors, will be presented together as conveniences.
+The existing cases of automatic recovery, when calling ref methods, and constructors, will be presented together as conveniences, as it is now a truly representable form of recovery.

 # How We Test This